hotwired/stimulus/README.md

 }
 ```

 Stimulus continuously watches the page, kicking in as soon as magic attributes appear or disappear.
-It processes and connects any update to the DOM regardless of whether it comes from a Turbolinks page change or an Ajax request.
+It works with any update to the DOM, regardless of whether it comes from a full page load, a Turbolinks page change, or an Ajax request.
 Stimulus manages the whole lifecycle.

 You can write your first controller in five minutes by following along in [The Stimulus Handbook](handbook/README.md).